backdrop-contrib/entityreference_autofill/README.md

 - Create a content item and fill in the source field.

-- Create another content item and add a value to the Entity Reference field.
+- Create another content item and reference the content item from above in the Entity Reference field.
   The destination field will be autofilled.
 If you want, you can overwrite it.

+To provide the autofill feature to more than one field, choose another field and repeat the steps from above.

 Example
 -------